Chi distribution

-In probability theory and statistics, the chi distribution is a continuous probability distribution.
-It is the distribution of the positive square root of the sum of squares of a set of independent random variables each following a standard normal distribution, or equivalently, the distribution of the Euclidean distance of the random variables from the origin.
-It is thus related to the chi-squared distribution by describing the distribution of the positive square roots of a variable obeying a chi-squared distribution.
+In probability theory and statistics, the chi distribution is a continuous probability distribution over the non-negative real line.
+It is the distribution of the positive square root of a sum of squared independent Gaussian random variables.
+Equivalently, it is the distribution of the Euclidean distance between a multivariate Gaussian random variable and the origin.
+The chi distribution describes the positive square roots of a variable obeying a chi-squared distribution.